 Northwestern's Kellogg School of Management offers students a STEM designated MBA major in Management Science, which provide learning opportunities in everything from Social Dynamics & Network Analysis to Making Business Decisions with Big Data.

 University of North Carolina Kenan-Flagler Business School

-At UNC Kenan-Flagler, all four MBA programs—Full-Time MBA, Evening MBA, Weekend Executive MBA and online MBA@UNC—are STEM designated.
-In all programs students benefit from coursework they can customize to their learning and career objectives, a collaborative learning environment, tailored leadership development, and a career services team dedicated to their long-term success.
+At UNC Kenan-Flagler, candidates have the choice of four STEM MBA programs—the school's Full-Time MBA, Evening MBA, Weekend Executive MBA, and online MBA@UNC are all STEM designated.
+In all programs, students benefit from coursework they can customize to their learning and career objectives, a collaborative learning environment, tailored leadership development, and a career services team dedicated to their long-term success.

 Marshall School of Business, University of South California

 USC Marshall’s STEM-certified Management Science specialization is designed to combine data-driven decision-making and analytics with business fundamentals and leadership.
 Students are equipped to apply quantitative and scientific methods to business challenges, such as statistics, data analytics, operations and supply chain optimization, finance, forecasting, and digital marketing and modeling.

 Mendoza College of Business, University of Notre Dame

 ©Mendoza College of Business / Facebook